kaimitai/skchain/docs/solomon's_key_rom_map.md

 <hr>

 ## Contact
 This document is written and maintained by Kai E. Frøland aka [kaimitai](https://github.com/kaimitai/skchain).
-If you have comments, corrections or other feedback - contact me at kaimiai@pm.me.
+If you have comments, corrections or other feedback - contact me at kaimitai@pm.me.

 <hr>